MomentaiChris26/AccioCurios/README.md

 A collector may only be seeking specific collectibles and may find too many products that may or not be related to what they're looking for.
 AccioCurios solves this issue by providing the collectors a dedicated marketplace where they can sell and buy their collections.

 It focuses on quality or rarity of the product over quantity.
-As it only allows a user buy a particular product from its marketplace.
+As it only allows a user to buy a particular product from its marketplace.
 AccioCurios target audience would be individuals rather than businesses seeking to sell their products.
 Additionally, it offers a dashboard for users to check their listings and purchases they've made, making it cleaner and easier to keep track of their items.

 ## 3.3 Model Relationships